-When you pull over to call 9-1-1 try to be ready with as many details as possible:
+When you pull over to call 9-1-1 be ready with these details:

 - 1. State your location

 - 2. Vehicle description

-- ☐ License plate number of the vehicle
+- ☐ License plate number of vehicle

 - □ Colour of vehicle

-- □ Make and model of vehicle

-- 3. Direction of travel for the vehicle and on what road
+- 3. Direction of travel for the vehicle

 - 4. Description of driver

 Always maintain a safe distance from any driver you suspect might be impaired.
-Always wear your seatbelt and use hands-free calling or pull over in a safe spot in order to make the call.
+Always wear your seatbelt and do not call while driving.